euler-xyz/euler-price-oracle/REMEDIATION.md

 ### UVO-04M: Potentially Insecure TWAP Window

-Acknowledged, won't fix.
+Fixed.

-The appropriate minimum value is relative.
-The oracle may be used for the internal Synths project, which will likely need TWAP windows shorter than 30 minutes.
+The minimum TWAP window is 5 minutes.
+This oracle may be used for the internal Synths project, which will likely need TWAP windows shorter than 30 minutes.
 Note that price manipulation is less severe for Synths than it is for the lending product.

 ### UVO-05M: Insecure Down-Casting Operation (Input Amount)